Nelson-class battleship: Armament

 In the final phase of the action against Bismarck, Rodney fired a pair of 24.5-inch torpedoes from her port-side tube and claimed one hit.
 According to Ludovic Kennedy, "if true, [this is] the only instance in history of one battleship torpedoing another".
 Earlier in this same action the starboard side tube had its sluice door jammed as the result of a near miss from one of Bismarck's early salvos.
 On 27 September 1941, Nelson's port torpedo station almost proved to be a liability when an Italian air-launched 18-inch torpedo holed the compartment behind the torpedo body room, allowing 3,750 tons of water to enter the ship.
 Following this, Nelson's torpedo tubes may have been removed although another source suggests the torpedo tubes were retained in both ships into 1945.

 Summary

-Because of their unusual silhouette, HMS Nelson and her sister Rodney were sarcastically nicknamed Nelsol and Rodnol by the Royal Navy ratings who never served in these ships – their manoeuvrability issues and single-funnelled silhouettes reminded Navy men of oil tankers, and a series of fleet oilers that had been built during the First World War bearing names ending in "ol".
+Because of their unusual silhouettes, HMS Nelson and Rodney were nicknamed Nelsol and Rodnol by Royal Navy sailors as their single-funnelled profiles reminded Navy men of a series of fleet oilers that had been built during the First World War bearing names starting with "Ol", the Ol class.

 Despite the derisive criticism directed at this class of battleship by some of the media and some sailors upon their debut, naval historian Antony Preston considered that "they were soundly conceived ships reflecting all the hard-won experience of World War One" and that "they proved to be very well-protected and well-designed ships".